Major events in the Australasian cruise market

-- Princess Cruises Star Princess makes her maiden visit to Australia – claiming the mantle of the largest ship ever to visit Down Under.
+- Princess Cruises’ 108,000-tonne Star Princess makes her maiden visit to Australia – claiming the mantle of the largest ship ever to visit Down Under.

-- Pacific Sky is joined by Pacific Sun (ex Jubilee from Carnival Cruise Lines) to be based year round in Sydney as part of the P&O Cruises fleet.
+- Pacific Sky is joined by Pacific Sun (ex Jubilee from Carnival Cruise Lines) to be based year round in Sydney as part of P&O Cruises’ fleet.

 - Carnival Australia is formed.

-- P&O Cruises continue to dominate the cruising industry in Australia with the arrival of Pacific Star (ex Costa Tropicale) to be based out of Brisbane.
+- P&O Cruises continue to dominate the cruising industry in Australia with the debut of Pacific Star (ex Costa Tropicale) to be based in Brisbane.

-- Queen Mary 2's maiden visit to Australia with the Cunard flagship claiming the title of the largest ship ever to visit Australia.
-QM2 and QE2 have a memorable Royal Rendezvous in Sydney Harbour.
+- Queen Mary 2's maiden visit Down Under sees the Cunard flagship claiming the title of the largest ship ever to visit Australia.
+Queen Mary 2 and Queen Elizabeth 2 have a memorable Royal Rendezvous in Sydney Harbour.

-- P&O Cruises celebrates its 75th anniversary of cruising, and now carries more than 400,000 passengers annually on scores of voyages to the Pacific Islands.
+- P&O Cruises celebrates its 75th anniversary of cruising, now carrying more than 400,000 passengers annually on scores of voyages to the Pacific Islands.

-- Dawn Princess deployed in Australia full time, joining Sun Princess.
+- Princess Cruises’ Dawn Princess is deployed in Australia full time, joining Sun Princess.

-- Queen Elizabeth 2's final visit to Australia, while Queen Victoria makes her maiden visit Down Under.
-The two Cunard ships stage an historic Royal Rendezvous of both ships in Sydney Harbour.
+- Queen Elizabeth 2 pays her final visit to Australia, while Queen Victoria makes her maiden visit Down Under.
+The two Cunard ships stage an historic Royal Rendezvous in Sydney Harbour

-- Pacific Jewel joins the P&O Cruises fleet (December).
+- Pacific Jewel joins the P&O Cruises’ fleet.

 - Carnival Australia receives the Outstanding Workplace Flexibility award from the Australian Government’s Equal Opportunity for Women in the Workplace Agency (EOWA).

 - P&O Cruises World Cruising’s new Arcadia makes its maiden Australian visit.

-- Superliner Pacific Pearl joins the P&O Cruises fleet (December).
+- Pacific Pearl joins the P&O Cruises fleet in December 2010.

-- Queen Elizabeth makes her maiden visit to Australia, meeting Queen Mary 2 in Sydney in another Royal Rendezvous.
+- Cunard’s newest ship, Queen Elizabeth, makes her maiden visit to Australia, meeting Queen Mary 2 in Sydney in another Royal Rendezvous.

-- Holland America Line and Seabourn establishes a full sales and marketing operation in Sydney at Carnival Australia’s head office at North Sydney.
+- Holland America Line and Seabourn establish a full sales and marketing operation in Sydney at Carnival Australia’s head office at North Sydney.

-- America’s largest cruise operator, Carnival Cruise Lines enters the Australian market under the Carnival Australia umbrella in preparation for the arrival of Carnival Spirit in October 2012 for full time cruising from Sydney.
+- The world’s largest cruise operator, Carnival Cruise Line announces it will enter the Australian market under the Carnival Australia umbrella in October 2012.

-- Seabourn’s latest ship, Seabourn Sojourn, makes her maiden visit to Australia.
+- Seabourn Sojourn makes her maiden visit to Australia.

 - Carnival Australia pioneers Mare in the Loyalty Islands as the latest destination for cruise passengers in the Pacific Islands.